 You’re one of those aren’t you?
 In 2003 you co-wrote a feature film called A Cold Summer.
 Can you tell us about that collaboration process?

 That was so fantastic.
 That really pushed the boundaries with all of us and it was really exciting for that reason.
 All of us were at a turning point in our lives and a lot of us were discovering how the world works and where we fit in it.
 Paul Middleditch, who also directed, honed in on that.
-He was in a state of flux, going through a divorce, and if you see the film you’ll see it’s quite personal.
+He was in a state of flux, going through a relationship breakup, we all king of were, and if you see the film you’ll see it’s quite personal.

 We got together at the Tropicana and we got so excited about this idea of working together and working in a Mike-Leigh-esque kind of way where you improvise the story, film it, transcribe it, edit it and then build it again with improvisation.
 It was really exhilarating and it uses all your skills and is completely invigorating.